Limits of Cubic Differentials and Buildings: No branching

 \begin{prop} Let $P$ be any convex polygon.
 Given the notation of Proposition \ref{prop:non-zero-entry}, the $(j,k)$ entry of $U(\theta_i, \theta_{i+1})^{-1}$ is positive. \end{prop}

 \begin{proof} Proposition \ref{prop:non-zero-entry} shows the relevant entry is nonzero.
-We have checked its positivity for the particular case of regular polygons.
+For the particular case of regular polygons, Lemmas \ref{lem:change-of-basis-formula}, \ref{lem:Dv-pos}, and \ref{lem:D-pos} show that this entry is positive.
 Then the general result follows by continuity and the connectedness of the moduli space of convex $n$-gons. \end{proof}